How to cite this page Comment citer cette page

 This guide offers some suggestions on how users may navigate this database.
 Please note that the English and French versions of the website may be different.
 Below are some steps that can be taken depending on your preferences.

 For those who wish to understand the database and its contents as a whole, we propose that you start by reading the page Data sources, methods and editorial decisions.
-This will tell you how many colonial statues in UK and British overseas territories, and in France and French overseas territories are in the database; the number is roughly 600.
+This will tell you how many colonial statues in UK and British overseas territories, and in France and French overseas territories are in the database; the number is just above 500.
 You will also be able to see where we have gathered our data from, what decisions we have made, and the shortcomings of our data as far as we have been able to identify them.

 You may proceed from here, or go directly to the Monuments tab, which offers an Index of all statues in our database.
 The statues are listed by the name of the person depicted.
 If you are interested in the public depiction of any particular individual, you can search for the name in our database.
 For particular individuals (such as Queen Victoria), you may discover that there are several statues.
 If you click the link for a specific statue, you will be able to see one or more images and any details about its creation and subsequent developments that we may have been able to collect.
 Please be aware that this is a pilot database, so the information you will find in relation to most individual statues will be minimal and limited to location, date of listing, and, in many cases, the name of the sculptor who created it.
 Even with this data, you will be able to see how one individual is depicted in various statues and learn more about the artists who produced these kinds of statues.
 The map function locates all statues; you can zoom in to identify the statues in a given region.
 Each statue has its own map location, and in some of the more deeply researched statues, you will see a list of events in relation to the statue.
 Clicking on the event links will tell you more of the story with links to our information sources and resources for further study.